 Of course, in some first aid scenarios it’s not always possible to keep a distance (which is where PPE is advisable) but there are some slight changes in your usual first aid skills you can easily adapt to keep safe.

 For example, the Resuscitation Council UK updated its guidance on giving CPR (cardiopulmonary resuscitation) during the Covid-19 pandemic.
 Now, it’s not advised to put your ear down to the mouth to check for breathing.
 Instead you can look for signs of breathing, such as a rise and fall in the chest.
-They also suggest giving chest compressions only, rather than rescue breaths and chest compressions, as this is much better than no CPR at all.
+They also suggest giving chest compressions only for an adult*, rather than rescue breaths and chest compressions, as this is much better than no CPR at all.

 3. Maintain good hygiene